clybs/NumeroUno/numbers/README.md

 | number | String | Number to terminate |

 ### LIVE endpoints

 Dev Endpoint:
 [https://v83vzzjgt3.execute-api.ap-southeast-1.amazonaws.com/dev/numbers]

 Prod Endpoint:
 [https://eakqwv9ip3.execute-api.ap-southeast-1.amazonaws.com/prod/numbers]

+### Dev Notes
+- Went with serverless because it manages my code as well as my infrastructure
+- Deployed in Singapore as this is the closest to client (ap-southeast-1)
+- Authentication is left to another service
+- Available and Blocked properties are indexed for faster retrieval
+- No test added as this is time constrained
+- Blocks and numbers are string because a number can start in 0; i.e. 0918

 [Provider Credentials]: <https://www.youtube.com/watch?v=HSd9uYj2LJA>
 [https://v83vzzjgt3.execute-api.ap-southeast-1.amazonaws.com/dev/numbers]:<https://v83vzzjgt3.execute-api.ap-southeast-1.amazonaws.com/dev/numbers>